Terrapin Attack: Breaking SSH Channel Integrity By Sequence Number Manipulation: Conclusion

+Cadé and Blanchet~\cite{cryptoverifssh} used the formal verification tool \emph{CryptoVerif}~\cite{C:BlaPoi06} to prove the security of SSH server authentication and the secrecy of the session key in the computational model.
+The secrecy of messages in the channel cannot be shown due to the attack in~\cite{SP:AlbPatWat09}.
+However, they do mention that due to a limitation in the design of CryptoVerif, it cannot keep mutable internal states such as sequence numbers or counters.
+In their model, the sequence numbers are passed explicitly as arguments and are, therefore, under the attacker's control.
+The authors do not raise the issue of channel integrity.
+Other computer-aided proofs of server authentication and secrecy of the session key in the symbolic or computational model can be found in~\cite{lafourcade2016,cheval2022}, which also do not consider the integrity of the secure channel.
+For an overview of the field of computer-aided cryptography, see~\cite{SP:BBBBCLP21}.

 \paragraph{SSH Handshake (\autoref{fig:ssh-hs})} To initiate an SSH connection, both peers exchange a version banner.
 The Binary Packet Protocol (see below) is used from the third message on but without encryption and authentication.
 In the \msgkexinit messages, nonces and ordered lists of algorithms are exchanged: One list for key exchange, one for server signatures, and two (one per direction) each for encryption, MAC, and compression.
-For each list, the negotiated algorithm is the first client algorithm in that list which is also offered by the server.
+For each list, the negotiated algorithm is the first algorithm in the client's list, which is also offered by the server.

 In the \msgkexdhinit and \msgkexdhreply messages, a finite-field Diffie-Hellman key exchange is performed.
 SSH also supports elliptic curves (ECDH) and hybrid schemes with post-quantum cryptography (PQC) as alternatives.
 The server authenticates itself with a digital signature as part of the handshake.
-The signature is computed over the contents of the previously exchanged messages, in a specified order.
+The signature is computed over the contents of the previously exchanged messages in a specified order.

 \paragraph{The Exchange Hash: A Partial Handshake Transcript} In contrast to TLS, SSH uses only a selection from the handshake transcript for authentication.
-The hash value computed from this selection is called \emph{exchange hash} $H$, defined as:

-where HASH is the hash function of the negotiated key exchange, $V_C$ and $V_S$ are the version banners of the client and server, $I_C$ and $I_S$ are the \msgkexinit messages, $K_S$ is the server's public host key, and $K$ the shared secret derived from the key exchange.
+The hash value computed from this selection is called \emph{exchange hash} $H$, defined as where HASH is the hash function of the negotiated key exchange, $V_C$ and $V_S$ are the version banners of the client and server, $I_C$ and $I_S$ are the \msgkexinit messages, $K_S$ is the server's public host key, and $K$ is the shared secret derived from the key exchange.
 The value of $X$ depends on the key exchange and contains a composition of negotiated parameters (if any) and the ephemeral public keys of the key exchange~\cite[Sec.
 8]{RFC4253}.
 Each field includes a length field defined by the encoding.

 Although the exchange hash contains everything that may influence the negotiation of algorithms or computation of the shared secret, it excludes seemingly `unimportant' messages or message parts, such as \msgignore messages and unrecognized messages.
 This authentication gap allows a \mitm attacker to inject messages into the handshake.